 Is Cloudflare WARP Unlimited?

 Yes, the basic version of WARP offers unlimited bandwidth.
-There are no bandwidth caps with WARP+ Unlimited, too – but you’ll have to get a subscription to take advantage of it.
+WARP+ Unlimited has no bandwidth caps, too—but you’ll have to get a subscription to take advantage of it.

 Can I access other countries’ Netflix with WARP?

 Unfortunately, you can’t.
 As mentioned earlier, WARP doesn’t hide your IP address and there’s no option to switch servers, either.
-This means you won’t be able to use it to access the Netflix libraries of other countries like the US, UK, or Japan.
+This means you won’t be able to use it to access Netflix libraries in other countries like the US, UK, or Japan.